behnazzarriz/CRUD_with-Symfony/README.md

 8- And now in order to create a table in the database, we need two things:
-  The first is migration file I create migrations in this way: php bin/console make:migration The second,I want to do now is to make database table using migration code so: php bin/console doctrine:migrations:migrate 9-And as you can see, I have put CRUD Functions in the ToDoList Controller in .
+  The first is migration file I create migrations in this way: php bin/console make:migration The second,I want to do now is to make database table using migration code so: php bin/console doctrine:migrations:migrate 9-And as you can see, I have put CRUD Functions in the ToDoList controller in the folder Src.

+# This is my little project doing CRUD Operations by Symfony